-An in-depth analysis of United States history up to 1900, which focuses on the social changes, territorial expansion, industrialization, and conflicts over power that helped shape the United States. *HON offered by invitation only. *Honors offered as RCBC Cap Course.
-PR level is offered through Child Study Team.
+An in-depth analysis of United States history up to Imperialism, which focuses on the social changes, territorial expansion, industrialization, and conflicts over power that helped shape the United States. *Honors offered as RCBC Cap Course.
+PR level is available through the Child Study Team.

-An in-depth analysis of the history of the United States from 1900 to the present, which focuses on the roles of change, conflict, diversity, scarcity, interdependence and authority in shaping and affecting the 20th Century. *HON offered as RCBC CAP Course and by invitation only.
+An in-depth analysis of the history of the United States from Imperialism to the present, which focuses on the roles of change, conflict, diversity, scarcity, interdependence and authority in shaping and affecting the 20th Century. *HON Offered as RCBC CAP Course.

-An in-depth analysis of the history of the United States from 1900 to the present, which focuses on the roles of change, conflict, diversity, scarcity, interdependence and authority in shaping and affecting the 20th Century.
-PR level is offered through Child Study Team.
+An in-depth analysis of the history of the United States from the Progressive Era to the present, which focuses on the roles of change, conflict, diversity, scarcity, interdependence and authority in shaping and affecting United States history into the 21st Century.
+PR level is available through the Child Study Team.

 SOCIAL STUDIES ELECTIVES

-Designed to teach students to develop their ability to see art, listen to music and read literature.
-In addition to developing criteria for aesthetic judgment, the course emphasizes evaluation of the historic, social and philosophical significance of ideas, institutions and works of human expression.
-Demonstrates the evolution of crucial themes and ideas and relate them to current issues and attitudes.
-Students develop skills necessary for communication of ideas to others.
-It will be team-taught by a teacher from the English Department and a teacher from the Humanities Department.
+Designed to teach students to develop their ability to see art, listen to music, and read literature.
+In addition to developing criteria for aesthetic judgment, the course emphasizes evaluation of the historic, social, and philosophical significance of ideas, institutions, and works of human expression.
+The course will demonstrate the evolution of crucial themes and ideas and relate them to current issues and attitudes.
+Students will develop skills necessary for communication of ideas to others.

 *AP European History HON